swappysh/NewsUnmasked/README.md

 - Another survey paper on Vision-Language Models: https://www.semanticscholar.org/reader/04248a087a834af24bfe001c9fc9ea28dab63c26

 ## Possible Directions
+- Can mask only the adjectives in training dataset.
 - A lot of images have a celebrity, identifying the celebrity might help in predicting the masked word.
     - Q: Do they mask only adjectives or proper nouns as well?
 - Video-Language Multi-Modal Models